-The flexibility of cancellation policies, the restrictive regime of entering the country and limitation of hotel capacities in order to ensure the safest possible stay for guests, has resulted in a change in the distribution of JADRAN d.d. sales channels in realised overnights in 2020.
+The flexibility of cancellation policies, the restrictive regime of entering the country and limitation of hotel capacities in order to ensure the safest possible stay for guests, has resulted in a change in the distribution of sales channels in realised overnights in 2020.

-In the context of the decline in the number of overnights in hotel accommodation compared to 2019, the share of individual channels increased by 196% compared to 2019, with a share of 23% in total traffic in 2020.
-Developing an individual channel in 2020 and establishing a booking call centre indicate the strategic commitment and focus of business operations and investments in the future period.
-Online booking grew from a 34% share in 2019 to a 44% share in overnights in 2020.
+In the context of the decline in the number of overnights of -49% in hotel accommodation compared to 2019, the share of individual channels increased from a 4% share in 2019 to a 24% share in 2020.
+Developing an individual channel in 2020 by establishing a booking call centre represents the strategic focus of business operations and investments in the future period.
+Online booking grew from a 29% share in 2019 to a 45% share in overnights in 2020.

-The 48% drop in overnights in campsites was caused by their late opening and earlier closing due to the COVID-19 crisis and the closing of the borders of our most important emitting markets for this type of accommodation, especially in the lump sum segment.
+The -55% drop in overnights in campsites was caused by their late opening and earlier closing due to the COVID-19 crisis and the closing of the borders of our most important emitting markets for this type of accommodation, especially in the lump sum segment.

-Chart 3a Overnights by sales channels in 2019 and 2020 for hotel accommodation
+Chart 3a Overnights by sales channels for the JADRAN group in 2019 and 2020 for hotel accommodation

-Chart 3b Overnights by sales channels in 2019 and 2020 for campsites
+Chart 3a Overnights by sales channels for the JADRAN group in 2019 and 2020 for campsites

-In 2020, foreign guests accounted for 79% of the Company's overnights and domestic guests accounted for 21%.
+In 2020, foreign guests accounted for 79% of the Group's overnights and domestic guests accounted for 21%.
 In 2020, foreign guests mainly arrived from Germany, Slovenia, the Czech Republic, Hungary and Austria, with a significant increase in the number of guests from Poland.